- Internet & the Web

 6. Plagiarized types: these are comments that are copied and paste from other articles and with minimal paraphrasing made, for instance for the purposes of promoting specific services they simply copied and paste from the company website.
 Comments that are copied and pasted from forums and comments of other blog sites are also included in this category.
 This is hard to figure out especially if the post is relevant to the article and if you do not have an anti-plagiarism checker.
 Furthermore, no one even bothers to use anti-plagiarism software to check whether comments are plagiarized.

 8. Personal Beliefs: it mainly consists of promoting personal belief/principles which are not relevant to your posts.
 Examples are “(religion) is a way of life,” “save animals and live healthily, become vegan.”
-They are not spammy if they are relevant to you posts, for instance, if your post discusses something about religion which means the former comment is not spam and if you are discussing something vegetarianism or becoming vegan, then the latter comment cannot be considered as spammy.
+They are not spammy if they are relevant to your posts, for instance, if your post discusses something about religion which means the former comment is not spam and if you are discussing something vegetarianism or becoming vegan, then the latter comment cannot be considered as spammy.

 9. Random letters: mainly consists of words with randomized letters that are hard to understand such as “jkfaljnf lasmdflkj” –what the heck does it mean?

-10. What Your Requests?: these are comments that first provides praises and compliments about your posts, but they will also ask you whether to exchange links with them as well as other related requests such as “please visit my site."
+10. What are Your Requests?: these are comments that first provides praises and compliments about your posts, but they will also ask you whether to exchange links with them as well as other related requests such as “please visit my site."

 11. Hard-to-grasp Comments: these are simply hard to grasp or do not make sense at all, although they can be somewhat relevant or completely irrelevant to your posts.
-One good example is this one “I am not sure whether this post is written by my friend as no one else know such detailed about my trouble.” –What Trouble?
+One good example is this one “I am not sure whether this post is written by my friend as no one else know such details about my trouble.” –What Trouble?

 12. Word-of-Mouth: it says that your blog is recommended by his or her brother, sister, cousin or friend and afterward it would tell some complimentary phrases and other generic spam.
 But it does not mention anything about his/her specific views about the article.